pytorch/glow/docs/AOT.md

 information about the model inputs by using the option `model-input` similar to the **model-compiler** tool.
 - The option `dump-profile` specifies the file name used to dump the profile in YAML format.
-- The option `quantization-schema` specifies the schema used to compute the profile.
 - The option `input-dataset` specifies the dataset used to feed each of the model inputs.
 The option has the following comma separated fields:
   - `<name>` the name of the model input placeholder (tensor) where the dataset files will